edmoundtysonjr-cmyk/cryptlib/architecture.md

 messaging and the Session Initiation Protocol (SIP) for services like Internet telephony and instant messaging.

-The S/MIME implementation uses cryptlibís enveloping interface which allows simple, rapid integration of strong encryption and authentication capabilities into existing email agents and messaging software.
+The S/MIME implementation uses cryptlib‚Äôs enveloping interface which allows simple, rapid integration of strong encryption and authentication capabilities into existing email agents and messaging software.
 The resulting signed enveloped data format provides message integrity and origin authentication services, the encrypted enveloped data format provides confidentiality, and the authenticated encrypted data format provides all of these services at once.
-In addition cryptlibís S/MIME implementation allows external services such as trusted timestamping authorities (TSAs) to be used when a signed message is created, providing externally-certified proof of the time of message creation.
+In addition cryptlib‚Äôs S/MIME implementation allows external services such as trusted timestamping authorities (TSAs) to be used when a signed message is created, providing externally-certified proof of the time of message creation.
 The complexity of the S/MIME format means that the few other toolkits that are available require a high level of programmer knowledge of S/MIME processing issues.
-In contrast cryptlibís enveloping interface makes the process as simple as pushing raw data into an envelope and popping the processed data back out, a total of three function calls, plus one more call to add the appropriate encryption or signature key.
+In contrast cryptlib‚Äôs enveloping interface makes the process as simple as pushing raw data into an envelope and popping the processed data back out, a total of three function calls, plus one more call to add the appropriate encryption or signature key.